NirmaanODOO/Nirmaan/README.md

 - **Real-World Scenarios**: Simulated financial decisions to improve practical understanding.
 - **Gamification**: Progress tracking and rewards to encourage continuous learning.

+> "In a world where financial decisions shape futures, we empower teens with the right tools!"

 ---

 ## 🚀 Features 🟡